SerenovaLLC/multicastify/README.md

 TODO
 ----
  * IPv6 support
- * Proxy more than one multicast address at a time
  * Change log level as a command line parameter
  * Port for use with AMQ/ZMQ topics
  * Allow override of the pub/sub channel name from the command line